 Developing Topic submissions are designed to bring the latest research findings in the field to AAIC attendees.
-Specifically, they are abstracts in which the research findings were not available during the general abstract submission deadline in February.
+Specifically, they are abstracts in which the research findings are not available during the general abstract submission deadline in February.

-New for 2014: AAIC 2014 Developing Topic abstracts will be considered for poster presentations only unless the research is considered to be late-breaking and of great interest and value.
+Note: AAIC 2015 Developing Topic abstracts will be considered for poster presentations only unless the research is considered to be late-breaking.

 - Late-breaking research/newness of information.